Ch0wW/WFC-pi/README.md

 # WFC-pi

-WFC-pi is a small project based on Raspberry Pi OS Lite that provides a very simple headless setup to replay online with the Nintendo DS / Nintendo Wii/vWii.
+WFC-pi is a small project based on Raspberry Pi OS Lite that provides a very simple headless AP that can be used to replay online with the Nintendo DS / Nintendo Wii/vWii.

 You can also use that access point to play WiiU / N3DS / Switch online without compatibility or connection issues.